Make DIY Concrete Pumpkins (With a Fancy Twist)

 Mix the dry cement mix with water.
 Once mixed, add the paint and mix it well.

-You are aiming for the consistency of pizza dough with no lumps.
-Scoop this up and drop it into the stocking that’s over the cup.
+Scoop the mixture up and drop it into the stocking that’s over the cup.

 Step 4.
 Mold The Concrete Into Shape